 Bromley Town Hall, Grade II listed town hall in Bromley, England.

-Bromley Town Hall is a civic building on Tweedy Road with a symmetrical stone facade spanning fifteen bays and crowned by a domed roof.
-The structure now houses office spaces, accommodation, and dining facilities.
+Bromley Town Hall is a civic building on Tweedy Road in Bromley, London, with a symmetrical stone facade and a domed roof.
+It now houses office spaces, hotel accommodation, and dining facilities within its walls.

 The building serves as a focal point for the local community, bringing together workers, visitors, and travelers in shared spaces.
 Its transformation reflects how people adapt heritage structures to meet contemporary social and business needs.